 When you hold an insurance policy, you have a contract between yourself and the insurance company.
 And like any other contract, your policy with Allstate includes certains rules and stipulations.
 When you are trying to settle a claim and negotiations fail, arbitration may make sense as the next step.
 Generally speaking, arbitration is quicker and less expensive compared to a lawsuit.
 Because of this, most insurance companies prefer to go through arbitration and avoid a court trial.

-- Binding: The arbitrator’s decision is final and binding for both parties.
-Don’t like the decision?
-Unfortunately, you cannot appeal.
+- Binding: The decision is final and cannot be appealed or challenged.

 Allstate Arbitration for 3rd-Party Claims

 A third-party claim means that you are not filing a claim under your own policy.
 After an accident, you will often file a claim with the other driver’s insurance company.
 Because you are not the policyholder, Allstate cannot force you into arbitration if negotiations fail.
 You have the option to pursue arbitration or opt for a lawsuit.